 Kristen L. Stanley, OTR/L graduated from Husson University with a Master's Degree in Occupational Therapy in 2012.
 She has provided care to multiple complex medical diagnosis in the inpatient skilled care unit promoting safe return home for patients.
 She has also provided treatments for various diagnosis in the outpatient setting including a special interest in work-related injuries.
 Kristen is an active member of the American Occupational Therapy Association, the American Society of Hand Therapy, and has certification through the National Board for Certification in Occupational Therapy.
 She is an active volunteer in the community, with recent projects including working to obtain grant funding to implement a program bringing iPads used for music therapy to benefit residents of local long-term care facilities.

-Scott Cormier, OTR obtained his graduate degree from Vanderbilt University in 1998 and spent 8 years in the United States Marine Corps. stationed at MCAS Cherry Point in Havelock, NC and MCB Camp Lejeune in Jacksonville, NC.
-While overseeing medivacs for many combat related inuries, he decided to pursue a degree in upper-extremity rehabilitation.
-He graduated from East Carolina University with a Master of Science in Occupational Therpay in 2009.
-Scott has worked with upper-extremity rehabilitation, pediatrics, and at Camp Lejeune Hospital with patients suffering from traumatic brain injuries.
+Scott Cormier, MS,OTR/L obtained his undergraduate degree from Vanderbilt University in 1998 and spent 8 years in the United States Marine Corps.
+Stationed at MCAS Cherry Point in Havelock, NC and MCB Camp Lejeune in Jacksonville, NC, he deployed three times.
+While overseeing medivacs for many combat related injuries, he decided to puruse a degree in upper-extremity rehabilitation.
+He graduated from East Carolina University with a Master of Science degree in Occupational Therapy in 2009.
+Scott has worked with upper-extremity rehabilitation, pediatrics, and at the Intrepid Spirit Concussion Recovery Center with patients recovering from traumatic brain injuries.
 He is interested in orthopedics and athletic based injuries.
-Outside of work, Scott, his wife, and their four boys enjoy outdoor activities including cross-country skiiing, hiking, camping, and canoeing.
+Outside of work, Scott, his wife, and their four boys enjoy outdoor activities including cross-country skiing, hiking, camping and canoeing.

 Stacey White, MA, CCC-SLP earned her Bachelor’s and Master’s Degrees from the University of Maine in Orono.
 The American Speech Language Hearing Association (ASHA) awarded her Certificate in Clinical Competence in 2005.
 In 2014 and 2015, she received ACE awards from her association, which is formal recognition of professionals who have demonstrated their commitment to lifelong learning by exceeding the minimum certification and licensing requirements for continuing education.
 She is LSVT certified (Lee Silverman Voice Treatment) and has completed varied and extensive training over the years in all aspects of speech therapy, including the SOS (Sequential-Oral-Sensory) Approach to Feeding, Childhood Apraxia of Speech and Autism treatment techniques, and swallowing assessment training direct from the researchers (Kasper, Kaufman, Logemann, etc.), and many other topics.
 She strives to provide treatment with a patient and family-centered focus and enjoys seeing patients at the hospital and at our Rehab & Wellness Center.